 FBN Capital, Axa Mansard, Vetiva Capital, ARM and Lotus Capital.
 Others include, FCAM, Stanbic Ibtc, United Capital, Meristem and Investment One.

 For a list of approved investment companies with mutual funds in the market, see here.

-With about 12 funds in the market cutting accross fund classe, Stanbic IBTC is reputed to have some of the best perfoming funds.
 Most of its funds are also very popular as they deliver superior returns to unit holders consistently.
 You can check out their website for detailed information about their funds.

 Mutual funds investment is not a get rich quick type investment.
 It is, however, a sure way you can create an enduring wealth.